‘Ember to Empower’: Co-designing a one-stop burn recovery toolkit for burn survivors

 What the research seeks to do

 We want people affected by burn injuries to get the support and information they need, no matter where they live in Australia.
-Right now, finding help after leaving the hospital can be difficult.
-This study is all about changing that.
+Right now, finding this after leaving the hospital may be difficult.
+The Ember to Empower study is all about changing that.

 We’re working in three stages to make sure support is practical and easy to access: